ccslabs/OSDevIDE/README.md

 #Current Activities:
 1. Development of the Logging Window (Done)
-2. First Run - Set up Project Folders and the IDE Application Folders  - In Progress
+2. First Run - Set up Project Folders and the IDE Application Folders  (Done)
+3. Development of the Start Window - In Progress
-3. Development of the Project Window
+4. Development of the Project Window

 ####Useful Links